juhele/opengeodata/ERS_-_European_Radiometric_and_Spectrometry_format/readme.md

 # ERS (European Radiometric and Spectrometry format) data for software development and testing

+NOTE: implementation of the new version ERS 2.0 is currently in progress.
+I would like to also add specification and sample data of ERS version 2.0 later.

 Description from the documentation (link to "PSI Bericht Nr.
 09-07" below)

 "DESCRIPTION OF THE ERS FORMAT